akuity/kargo/docs/docs/15-concepts.md

 ### What is Freight?

 **Freight** is Kargo's second most important concept.
-Frieight generally refers to a collection of artifacts that gets promoted together to the next stage.
 A single "piece of freight" is a set of references to one or more versioned artifacts, which may include one or more:

 * Container images (from image repositories)